Carreau/posts/18-planning-an-early-death-for-python-2.md

 2.7 ask them if they can reproduce with an up-to date version of Python, even if the bug is obviously from your side.
 If they really can't upgrade they will know, if they do and can reproduce, then you'll have at least converted one user from Legacy Python (and in the meantime you might have already corrected the bug).

 ### Defer 2.7 support to companies like Continuum

-This is already what some [Nick Coghlan recommands](http://www.curiousefficiency.org/posts/2015/04/stop-supporting-python26.html) for Python 2.6, and that's what you can do for Legacy Python fix only.
+This is already what [Nick Coghlan recommands](http://www.curiousefficiency.org/posts/2015/04/stop-supporting-python26.html) for Python 2.6, and that's what you can do for Legacy Python fix.
 If you have a sufficient number of user which are asking for 2.7 support, accept the bug report, but as an open source maintainer do not work on it.
 You can partner with companies like Continuum or Enthought, from which user would "buy" 2.7 support